icon-project/IBC-Integration/docs/adr/xcall.md

 The security of xCall comes from the security of the underlying connections.
 It is up to the dapp to verify that protocols are checked to be valid during `handleCallMessage`.
+Any address can deliver messages to xCall and are assumed to be correct and will be delivered to the dapp which can then discard the message in case of invalid protocols.

 ## Implementation Guidelines